 Round River Conservation Studies is an ecological research and education organization whose goal is the formulation and implementation of conservation strategies that conserve and restore wildness.
-We recognize that flourishing wildness and wild places are important in and of themselves and that conservation to be sustainable must be tied to the communities most dependent upon these landscapes.
+We recognize that flourishing wildlife, wildness and wild places are important in and of themselves and that conservation to be sustainable must be tied to the communities most dependent upon these landscapes.

-Employing the principles of conservation biology, we formulate strategies to give our partner communities, organizations and governments a well-founded scientific basis for their long-term conservation planning efforts.
+Employing the principles of conservation biology, we formulate strategies to give our partner communities, organizations and governments a well-founded scientific basis for their long-term wildlife conservation planning efforts.

 • To develop, implement and refine effective conservation strategies that are tailored to local circumstances and are capable of securing durable conservation outcomes.

 • To lead innovation in the field of applied conservation biology at the international level and accelerate application and uptake of the best emerging ideas.

 • To demonstrate tangible conservation gains that provides for biodiversity values the cultural and traditional practices of indigenous peoples.

 • To lead innovation and experimentation in the field of conservation education and leadership.

 • To cultivate an active, informed and inspired constituency of international young scholars as scientists, artists and conservation advocates by providing experiential conservation education and leadership training.